 Invite your child to play and explore materials by presenting them in an interesting and “inviting” way.
 This apple play dough invitation to play is a great way to engage your child in play during your apple unit theme.

 What is an invitation to play?

 It’s exactly what it sounds like!
 It’s a way of presenting materials and toys to your child in a new and inviting way that draws them in and gets them excited to play.

 It’s a great way to make old “boring” toys exciting again, and a great way to reuse materials for different homeschool preschool themes.

 In almost every unit study I create in my preschool program, you’ll likely find an invitation to play, and it often involves play dough.
 For the apple unit – what’s better than building your own apple?

-- Here are 25 Apple Activities for your Preschooler’s Apple theme!
+- Here are 25 Apple Crafts for your Preschooler’s Apple theme!

-- Here are 25 Apple Crafts and Art Projects for Preschoolers
+- Here are some Apple Activities for your Preschooler

 - Here’s a list of Apple Books for your Apple Unit Study.